 THEO 518 Confessional Theology (3) Key tenets and central doctrines of the Reformation traditions.
-Special focus on Biblical foundations, historical developments, theological method, and major controversies and confessions, especially with regard to renewal movements within Protestantism.
+Special focus on biblical foundations, historical developments, theological method, and major controversies and confessions, especially with regard to renewal movements within Protestantism.
 Cross-listed with RTCH 718.

 THEO 522 Christian Ethics (3) Biblical and theological foundations that determine the formation of Christian moral decision-making and shape a personal lifestyle.
-Examines selected contemporary moral issues in the light of Biblical teachings.
+Examines selected contemporary moral issues in the light of biblical teachings.
 Includes an overview of the prophetic call to the community, the marketplace and nation to mobilize the church in addressing crucial social issues.
+Cross-listed with DLDR 722 and RTCH 722.

-THEO 523 Christian Apologetics (3) Philosophical methodologies used in the defense of the Christian faith, especially presuppositionalism (faith to facts) and evidentialism (facts to faith), focusing on the relationship between faith and reason in current Catholic and Protestant defenses, and with Biblical applications to modern and postmodern challenges.
+THEO 523 Christian Apologetics (3) Philosophical methodologies used in the defense of the Christian faith, especially presuppositionalism (faith to facts) and evidentialism (facts to faith), focusing on the relationship between faith and reason in current Catholic and Protestant defenses, and with biblical applications to modern and postmodern challenges.
 No former training in philosophy is required.
+Cross-listed with RTCH 723.

 THEO 524 Philosophy of Religion (3) Exploration of some of the most profound and exciting questions in the study of religion.
 For example: What is the nature of faith?
 Of reason?
 How do they relate?
 What is the nature of religious experience, and what does it tell us?
 Can the existence of God be reasonably proven?
 How do we understand the problem of suffering and of evil from a theistic perspective?
 How does a timeless God relate to a temporal world?
 What is the relationship between revelation and language, and between religion and science?
 How are we, as Christians, to understand and evaluate the faiths of the other world religions?
 Can one talk rationally of ethics without God?
+Cross-listed with RTCH 714.